hidenitt4/PlotGUI/README.md

 * Multiple strains OR multiple timepoints can be selected but not both
 * GR curves may error since case where GRinf is None was not handled yet.
 * For Manual selection, in the case of Algo is None, that rep will not be added to MS_Flag.
+* Clearing memory may still not be perfectly handled